emrahsariboz/Machine-learning-portfolio/README.md

 ### Gradient Descent Algorithm

 Gradient descent is a famous optimization algorithm that can be used in many areas in machine learning such as clustering, logistic and linear regression.
-In linear regression, we use GD to find optimal line that fits the given poins in 2D.
+In linear regression, we use GD to find an optimal line that fits the given points in 2D.
 The main idea is to find the best m(slope) and b(y-intercept) that minimizes the objective function!

 ![SLP](images/gradient_descent.png)

 ### Linear Regression

-Linear Regression, perhaps one of the fundemental supervised machine learning examples, is an algorithm that uses statistics to predict the corresponding output to the given input based on the previous input-output pairs.
-The goal is to find best fit line to the given points.
-The objective function of the algorithm is sum of squared errors which we try to minimize it.
+Linear Regression, perhaps one of the fundamental supervised machine learning examples, is an algorithm that uses statistics to predict the corresponding output to the given input based on the previous input-output pairs.
+The goal is to find the best fit line to the given points.
+The objective function of the algorithm is the sum of squared errors which we try to minimize.